Aluminium recycling

 Recycling scrap aluminium requires only 5% of the energy used to make new aluminium from the raw ore.
-For this reason, approximately 36% of all aluminium produced in the United States comes from old recycled scrap.
-Used beverage containers are the largest component of processed aluminum scrap, and most of it is manufactured back into aluminium cans.
+In 2022, the United States produced 3.86 metric tons of secondary aluminium for every metric ton of primary aluminium produced.
+Over the same time period, secondary aluminium accounted for 34% of the total new supply of aluminium including imports.
+Used beverage containers are the largest component of processed aluminium scrap, and most of it is manufactured back into aluminium cans.